-The ACCS Board of Trustees policy provide for sick leave for employees.
-Employees, except Salary Schedule D employees, will accrue sick leave at one (1) day per month, which is the equivalent of 8 hours per month of employment.
+The ACCS Board of Trustees policy provide for sick leave for full-time employees.
+Employees, except Salary Schedule D employees, will accrue sick leave at one (1) day per month.
 Employees must work one-half of the work days in the month of to accrue a day of sick leave.
 Accumulated sick leave will not be paid on resignation or termination of employment.
 After five (5) days of absence due to illness, within a thirty (30) calendar-day period, the president or designee may require that an employee furnish a medical certificate by a qualified physician acceptable to the institution.
 This is to be done at the expense of the employee.
 The Human Resources department can provide detailed information on the sick leave policy.
-When medical certification is required, requests for sick leave may be denied if the medical certification is not provided.